in

 • Blechnum fronds may scorch in full sun.

-Growing Blechnum as a Houseplant
+Growing Blechnum as a houseplant

 • Grow Blechnum indoors in a mix of 1 part each acidic loam, medium-grade bark, and charcoal; 2 parts sharp sand; and 3 parts coarse leaf mold.